IJA-5/Archival-Resilience--Keeping-Time/README.md

   </tr>
   <tr>
     <td> <img src="IMAGES/artifact_clock.jpeg"> </td>
-    <td> An orange colored, retro-flip alarm clock, with the NVV logo on it.
+    <td> An orange colored, retro-flip alarm clock, with an NVV logo on it.
 There is a turning button on the right side.
 The         time that it stopped on is 3.24PM and the clockface of the alarm is black colored with white typography.</td>
   </tr>
 </table>